 Credit cards can be a quick route to unmanageable debt.
 They can be useful at times, but it is important to understand the system to avoid and potential problems.

 Apart from a few cards that charge an annual fee, most are actually interest-free if you pay off the balance in full each month.
 However, for students on lower incomes, it’s all too easy to spend without thinking about paying it back.
-And if you fail to make even the minimum repayment on the card, those interest charges will really sting.
+If you fail to make even the minimum repayment on the card, interest charges can add up very fast.

 However, if you decide you really do need a credit card, here are a few pointers: